Conjunction fallacy: Tversky & Kahneman (1981)

 On average, participants rated "Borg will lose the first set but win the match" more likely than "Borg will lose the first set".
+However, winning the match is only one of several potential eventual outcomes after having lost the first set.
+The first and the second outcome are thus more likely (as they only contain one condition) than the third and fourth outcome (which depend on two conditions).

 Tversky & Kahneman (1983)

 Tversky and Kahneman followed up their original findings with a 1983 paper that looked at dozens of new problems, most of these with multiple variations.
 The following are a couple of examples.

 Consider a regular six-sided die with four green faces and two red faces.
 The die will be rolled 20 times and the sequence of greens (G) and reds (R) will be recorded.
 You are asked to select one sequence, from a set of three, and you will win $25 if the sequence you choose appears on successive rolls of the die.